 That very elder, Mancawewa—who is a compadre

 —was talking about this with me about 10 years ago.
 He broke down in tears talking about the speed with which the ceremonial center officers were coming back from their pilgrimage to the desert.
 He felt it was really a tragedy.

 And he was talking at that moment also of the Huichol headquarters of the tribe, Tuapuri

 , about how dangerous it would be for a road to be built to the headquarters, to the main ceremonial center, because it would attract outsiders who would then go from there to very sacred spots which have been left unmolested for millennia. ◊

-Juan Negrin continues in his work on behalf of the Huichol.
-He and his wife, Yvonne, have formed a non-profit organization
+Juan Negrin and his wife, Yvonne, formed the non-profit organization